dakoo/dakoo.github.io/_posts/2015-11-13-KMP-algorithm-implementation.md

 ---
 layout: post
-title: KMP algorithm to search a pattern in a string
+title: Algorithm - KMP algorithm to search a pattern in a string
 modified: 2015-11-15
 tags: [algorithm]
 comments: true